TimothyRoberts/Creative-Code/Colour/02 Colour Spectrum in a Grid/README.md

 	var scaledMouseX = mouseX/width * 100;
 	background(scaledMouseX, 100, 100);

-	fill(scaledMouseX -500, 100, 100);
+	fill(100 - scaledMouseX, 100, 100);
-	rect(width/2, height/2, 50, 50);
+	rect(width/2, height/2, mouseX + 1, mouseX + 1);

 }
 ```
-In the draw function, which loops while the sketch is running,
+In the draw function, which loops while the sketch is running, scaledMouseX calculates the mouse X within a range of 100 (The same as what we defined our HSB range to be.)
+The background colour's hue values are then set to the scaled mouse X value 0 - 100.

+Finally, a rectangle is drawn in the middle of the screen.
+It's colour is set to be the contrast of the background with values of 100 - 0.
+The rectangle's size is determined by the mouse X coordinates.